etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 a remotely controlled power outlet.
 You can turn it on/off from your mobile phone whilst in the room or anywhere on the Internet.
 Or may be not just you?

-Let's see...

-First thing first -- what is on the network?
-Apparently, when manipulating the plug at local network, mobile phone sends UDP broadcasts.
-With blobs resembling AES encrypted data.
-No luck here so far.
+Let's see how security analysts looked into this little gadget...

 Let's look at the app.
 Android apps are easier to decompose and analyze.
 From analyzing the app it turns out that phone and plug communicate over a simple text protocol.
 But messages are indeed AES encrypted.
 With a symmetric key.

 App is bundled with a Linux shared library.
 Running `strings` over the library reveals a few strings that look promising.
-Let's try them out!

-By capturing a packet from mobile phone and trying to AES decipher it with a candidate key.
+Researhers tried candidate keys by capturing a packet from mobile phone and trying to AES decipher it with a key.
 Once a clear text protocol message shows up -- we get the key!
 This key is common for all plugs!

 At the protocol level, each plug is addressed my its MAC address and is password protected.
+There is a default password and users are not required to change it upon deployment.

 But how remote control works?
 Wireshark reveals a persistent TCP connection.
 To some server in China.